biohackathon-swat4hcls/2024-hack4-hack8/paper/paper.md

 `servicedescription` was wrong and needed to be updated.
 We also ran into the default Virtuoso limit of returning 10 thousand rows, affecting the calculation of the statistics.
 We also realized that statistics are more informative if they would be calculate for the WPRDF and GPMLRDF separately.
-For this, they will need to be loaded into separate graphs in the Virtuoso triple sotre, for example with the graph IRIs `http://rdf.wikipathways.org/wprdf/` and `http://rdf.wikipathways.org/gpmlrdf/`.
+For this, they will need to be loaded into separate graphs in the Virtuoso triple store, for example with the graph IRIs `http://rdf.wikipathways.org/wprdf/` and `http://rdf.wikipathways.org/gpmlrdf/`.

 ### WikiPathways FDP use case